 In a period when the competition is fierce and your margins are at their tightest, anything that’s going to differentiate your offering is going to play a crucial role in your success – Black Friday and beyond.

-It can be easy to let your promotions overshadow the other great things about your business but with 78% of customers reporting that they have abandoned a purchase due to a poor customer experience making sure your messaging is clear can work to increase your conversions.
+It can be easy to let your promotions overshadow the other great things about your business but with 78% of customers reporting that they have abandoned a purchase due to a poor customer experience making sure your messaging is clear can work to reduce cart abandonment.3

 Update your on-site information to include relevant details about opening times and delivery dates and use live chat to avoid any miscommunication that could lead to lost sales.

-Your USPs are the essence of your business, your brand and, along with your product offering, is what makes your business special, make sure to promote these across your website and your marketing channels.
+Your USPs are the essence of your business and your brand.
+These, along with your product offering, are what make your business special, make sure to promote these across your website and your marketing channels.

 5. Maximise the opportunity for impulse purchases

-The urgency of finding the best Black Friday deals significantly increases conversions.
+The urgency of finding the best Black Friday deals significantly increases conversion rates.